 This is a legal requirement.
 If you're insured, you'll also need an accident report number from the police in order for the insurer to proceed.
 So, this is your next step.

 You may encounter a guilty motorist offering to pay for the damages themselves, pleading with you to not involve the police.
-Perhaps they've been drinking, or they were playing with their phones while driving.
+Perhaps they've been drinking, or they were playing with their phone while driving.
 The damages, also, may appear minor.

 The other person involved could even be a sweet old granny, but don't listen to her, because she's a liar.